Fang language

-Under President Macías Nguema, Fang was the official language of Equatorial Guinea, although in 1982, the third Constitution once again replaced it with Spanish.
+Under President Macías Nguema, Fang was the official language of Equatorial Guinea, although in 1982, the Third Constitution once again replaced it with Spanish.
 Since then, each version of the Constitution has recognized Fang and other languages indigenous to the country as integral to the national culture, despite these languages not having official status.

 There are many different variants of Fang in northern Gabon and southern Cameroon.
 Maho (2009) lists Southwest Fang as a distinct language.
-The other dialects are Ntoumou, Okak, Mekê, Atsi (Batsi), Nzaman (Zaman), Mveni, and Mvaïe.
+The other dialects are Ntumu, Okak, Mekê, Atsi (Batsi), Nzaman and Mveny(Mvaïe).

 Distribution

 According to ALCAM (2012), Fang is mainly spoken in northern Gabon and also in Equatorial Guinea.
-Dialects include Ntumu, Mvayn, and Okak.
+Dialects include Ntumu, Mvany, and Okak.
 In Cameroon, Fang is spoken in the southern half of Dja-et-Lobo department (Southern Region) south of Djoum.
 It is also spoken in the southeast of Mvila department: south of Mvangan, plus small isolated parts of Océan department between Lolodorf and Kribi where the Okak dialect is spoken.
-The other dialects, Mvayn and Ntumu, are spoken in Vallée-du-Ntem department.
+The other dialects, Mvany and Ntumu, are spoken in Vallée-du-Ntem department.

 Corpus and lexicology

 Despite Fang's lack of any well-defined literary corpus, it is of note that linguists have, in the past, made attempts to compile dictionaries and lexicons for the Fang language.
 The two most notable ones to be proposed or fully compiled were made by Maillard (2007) and Bibang (2014).
-Neither created a direct Fang-English dictionary, but opted instead to separate the two languages via a third European language as a bridge for various loanwords.
+Neither created a direct Fang-English dictionary, but opted instead to separate the two languages via third European languages (French and Spanish, respectively) as a bridge for various loanwords.

 The translation efforts to English have been done through Romance languages: specifically, Spanish and French.
 The latter of the two languages would likely have had the most impact on the language, given the occupation of Gabon by the French during the existence of French Equatorial Africa (itself part of French West Africa), which lasted 75 years from 1885 to 1960.
 To a lesser extent, in São Tomé and Príncipe, Portuguese also likely has influenced the dialects of Fang present there, due to the country being occupied by Portugal for most of the islands' history of habitation.